Tanks a Million: Plot summary

 Dorian Doubleday, "Dodo" to his friends, works as a clerk at a railway station but he has the ability of photographic memory.
 When he is drafted in the Army, he memorizes all the manuals for Army procedure immediately before starting his service.

 Because of his extensive knowledge of procedure, he is quickly known as a know-it-all at the basic training in Camp Carver.
 His drill sergeant, Sergeant Ames, disapproves of him from the start, but the officers above him are quite impressed with the new recruit due to his memorisation and word perfect recital of Army Regulations.

 On his first day in the Army Dodo is sent to non-commissioned officer school but after a brief time he returns to inform the officers that as he proficiently demonstrated his knowledge of military regulations he was ordered to sew on First Sergeant chevrons and return to his unit.
 This infuriates the now outranked Ames as it has taken him twenty years to make buck sergeant.
 Sgt Ames sees his chance for revenge when he insists Dodo is put in charge of the worst and most chaotic company on the camp: Company F. The soldiers try to make things hard for Dodo, by following his orders to the letter.
 When Dodo orders his company to report for training in overcoats, rifles and full packs, the men fall out only wearing these items with no other clothing.
 As soon as Sergeant Ames hears this he reports it to Major Greer, hoping it will shorten Dodo's career as a non-commissioned officer.

 When the officer threatens the men with 30 days imprisonment, Dodo explains that he is just trying out some new ideas, training with a minimal amount of equipment.
 He claims his men are of a tough Kentucky breed and can walk without shoes.
 However Greer buys this and has the company march around barefoot all day, but they are neither imprisoned nor fined.

 Dodo's reputation as a drill-sergeant spreads, and he is swarmed by impressed camp hostesses at a dance that night.
 When Company F is ordered to perform guard duty, his soldiers relieve each other by riding on different kinds of vehicles, including a mule based on their interpretation of an army regulation for posting guards.

 When the mule ruins the marching band parade, Captain Rossmead is upset and punishes the men with extra guard duty.
-Dodo accepts the punishment on behalf of his men, but the Captain decides to not carry out the punishment when his Major informs him that as the Captain as his duties of Officer of the Day didn't specify which specific method of transportation to use when posting the guards of his command, upsetting Ames in the process.
+Dodo accepts the punishment on behalf of his men, but the Captain decides to not carry out the punishment when his Major informs him that as the Captain his duties of Officer of the Day didn't specify which specific method of transportation to use when posting the guards of his command, upsetting Ames in the process.